Trespass to Try Title & Adverse Possession in Texas

 What is Adverse Possession?

 Adverse possession occurs when someone possesses the property of another for a required statutory period so that the law recognizes their claim to the title as superior to the true owner.
-In order for the person to prevail on an adverse possession claim, he/she must possess the property in a manner that is (1) open and notorious; (2) exclusive; (3) hostile; (4) actual; (5) continuous; and (6) for the duration of the statutory period (usually 10 years).
+In order for the person to prevail on a Texas adverse possession claim, he/she must possess the property in a manner that is (1) open and notorious; (2) exclusive; (3) hostile; (4) actual; (5) continuous; and (6) for the duration of the statutory period (usually 10 years in Texas).

 What are the elements of adverse possession?